 By comparison to TPO and PVC, EPDM is the least expensive commercial roofing system to install.
 For example, a 2500sf EPDM roof would cost around $5.5/sf to install.
 That same roof with a TPO roofing system will cost you roughly $7/sf.
 PVC, $8.5/sf. (figures do not include material)

-Learn more about the differences between TPO, PVC and EPDM in our Guide to Commercial Roofing.
+Learn more about the differences between TPO, PVC and EPDM in our Commercial Roofing Guide.

 Least expensive to repair